Skip to content

 55. Commitment to zero conversion of natural ecosystems?

-The company has a commitment to protecting primary forests, areas with high conservation values, areas with high carbon reserves, wetlands, and peat soils that are of national, regional, and international interest.
-However, commitment to zero conversion of natural ecosystems could not be found.
+The company only commits to protecting primary forests, areas with high conservation values, areas with high carbon reserves, wetlands, and peat soils.
+However, no commitment was found to zero conversion of natural ecosystems.

 • N